Grace Lore

-Grace Lore is a Canadian politician, who was elected to the Legislative Assembly of British Columbia in the 2020 British Columbia general election.
-She represents the electoral district of Victoria-Beacon Hill as a member of the British Columbia New Democratic Party.
-She currently sits in Cabinet as a minister without portfolio, and was most recently Minister of Children and Family Development.
+Grace Lore is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the riding of Victoria-Beacon Hill since 2020.
+A member of the New Democratic Party, she currently sits in Cabinet as a minister without portfolio, and previously as minister of Children and Family Development.

-Private life
+Early life and education

 Lore was born in Calgary, Alberta.
 She studied political science at the University of British Columbia.
 Afterwards, she attended London School of Economics for her Master's before returning to UBC for her PhD.
 Starting in 2018, she began working as a lecturer at the University of Victoria.
 Lore teaches Canadian politics, gender and politics, and research methods.

-Cabinet roles
+Political career

 On December 7, 2022, Lore was appointed the Minister of State for Child Care.
 She was then appointed as Minister of Children and Family Development on January 15, 2024.

 Lore was re-elected in the 2024 British Columbia general election, defeating Sonia Furstenau, leader of the Green Party.
 She was re-appointed as Minister of Children and Family Development in November 2024, but temporarily stepped down for medical reasons in December 2024.

+Personal life

+Lore and her husband, Rob, have two children.
+Her son was treated for a brain tumor in 2021, only months after she was first elected.

+Health

+In November 2024, Lore was diagnosed with colorectal cancer and subsequently stepped back from her cabinet duties while continuing to serve as MLA.
+She has since undergone chemotherapy, radiation, and surgery, and has provided periodic public updates on her recovery.